anotherbhav/unifi-rpm/README.md

     $ cd unifi-rpm

-set the target version
+Set the target and iteration version

+    export TARGET=5.8.24
-    export TARGET=5.7.20
+    export ITERATION=1.el7.xyzcorp

-Download Unifi Pkg you want to build (this link should work, otherwise get this link from the UniFi Beta Forum as the DIY Package)
+Download Unifi pkg you want to build (this link should work, otherwise get this link from the UniFi Beta Forum as the DIY Package).
+If the package is available on the official ubnt.com downloads site then it should work with the command below.

     curl -OL https://www.ubnt.com/downloads/unifi/${TARGET}/UniFi.unix.zip

-set the target version

-        export ITERATION=1.el7.xyzcorp

 Build the Package with some flags defined

     ./build-unifi-rpm.sh

 Verify built package if you want

-    rpm -qpi /data/rpmbuild/build/RPMS/x86_64/unifi-${TARGET}-1.el7.xyzcorp.x86_64.rpm
+    rpm -qpi /data/rpmbuild/build/RPMS/x86_64/unifi-${TARGET}-${ITERATION}.x86_64.rpm

 # Notes